Meet our Instructors and Staff

 Cheryl Aglio-Girelli, DNP MSN RN

-Adolescent Health Nurse, Framingham Public Schools
+Adolescent Health Nurse, Framingham Public Schools (Retired)

 Mynette Shifman, MSN, FNP-BC

-Adolescent Health Nurse, Framingham Public Schools
+Adolescent Health Nurse, Framingham Public Schools (Retired)

 Mynette Shifman brings over 25 years of experience working with adolescents as a Nurse Practitioner and Adolescent Health Nurse.
 She holds certifications as both a Family and a Women’s Health Nurse Practitioner.
 Mynette has worked in medical settings, suburban schools, and college campuses.
-For the last 12 years, Mynette has worked within the Framingham Public Schools to coordinate the teen pregnant and parenting program and provide sexual health services and education to adolescents.
-As part of the Adolescent Health Team, Mynette has focused on strengthening adolescents, teachers and staff by bringing opportunities to the district for mind body practices.
-In addition, she has developed a role within the district supporting LGBTQ students and staff.
-Through multiple grants, the Adolescent Health Team has expanded their role and focus to include pregnancy prevention services with a focus on young men, healthy relationships, LGBTQ youth, immigrants and community engagement.
-Mynette also works as a registered nurse at Newton Wellesley Hospital on the maternity unit.
+For the last 13 years, Mynette worked within the Framingham Public Schools to coordinate the teen pregnant and parenting program and provide sexual health services and education to adolescents.
+As part of the Adolescent Health Team, Mynette focused on strengthening adolescents, teachers and staff by bringing opportunities to the district for mind body practices.
+In addition, she developed a role within the district supporting LGBTQ students and staff.
+Through multiple grants, the Adolescent Health Team expanded their role and focus to include pregnancy prevention services with a focus on young men, healthy relationships, LGBTQ youth, immigrants and community engagement.
+Mynette works as a registered nurse at Newton Wellesley Hospital on the maternity unit.